Pitchnogle/bookwork/head_first_ooad/chapter_01/step_1/README.md

   _This version adds in the enumerated types to replace some of the strings.
 This time, a guitar with Erin's criteria was found, but only a single guitar when multiple guitars matched._

   _To save some typing the enum classes were copied from the gitlab since the full enum was not provided in the book._

+- add page 21-23 code
+  _This version adds in the modification to return a list of guitars which meets Erin's criteria.
+This is the final step for step 1._